vrockai/pipeline-test/docs/content.md

 ---

-## Study of the gut microbiome in Egyptian patients with Parkinson’s Disease
+## Study of the gut microbiome in Egyptian patients with Parkinson's Disease.
+ 25.07.2023, _M Mehanna, S AbuRaya, SM Ahmed, G Ashmawy, A Ibrahim, E AbdelKhaliq_

+_Humans, Gastrointestinal Microbiome, Parkinson Disease, Egypt, Microbiota, Bacteroides, Bacteroidetes, Bifidobacterium, Firmicutes_
+Recently, an important relationship between Parkinson's disease and the gut microbiota, through the brain-gut axis interactions, has been established.
+Previous studies have declared that alterations in the gut microbiota have a great impact on the pathogenesis and clinical picture of Parkinson's disease (PD).
+The present study aimed to identify the gut microbiome that is likely related to Parkinson's disease as well as their possible relation to clinical phenotypes.

 [Source](https://doi.org/10.1186/s12866-023-02933-7)

+10.1186/s12866-023-02933-7

 ---